namberino/pcb-business-card/README.md

 ![back face](img/back.png)

 I used EasyEDA to design the board.
-A lot of it was a learning experience so the design is quite messy and it doesn't follow the best practices but for now, it's good enough for me.
+This was a big learning experience for me so the design doesn't follow the best practices but for now, it's good enough.
 This is the schematic and x-ray view of the board:

 ![schematic](img/schematic.png)